 The final piece of the block is a random number called a nonce.

-The nonce and the two hashes combined need to create a new hash that meets the criteria established by Bitcoin network.
 The only way to find a valid hash is by trying random nonce numbers until the hash criteria is met.
-This is what takes an enormous amount of energy and computing power.
+This last part is what takes all the energy and computing power.

 6 – Mining

-Bitcoin mining uses an energy intensive (and highly secure) consensus mechanism known as Proof-of-work.
+Bitcoin mining uses an energy intensive (and highly secure) consensus mechanism known as Proof-of-Work.

-Other cryptocurrencies like Ethereum use different consensus mechanisms.
-The most notable alternative is Proof-of-stake.
+Other cryptocurrencies use different consensus mechanisms.